econia-labs/emojicoin-dot-fun/src/typescript/frontend/src/components/charts/README.md

 candlestick period.

-The `PeriodDuration` enum indicates the actual time of the period in microseconds, as specified in the Move smart contract.
+The `PeriodDuration` enum indicates the actual time of the period in microseconds, as specified in the Move module.

 ## Datafeed API